Palabola/auxiliomd/README.md

 ## Contributors

-Developed by Teckhua Chiang and Surtaz Khan
+Developed by Teckhua Chiang and Surtaz Khan<br/>
 In collaboration with Bella Xiong, Aidan Neziri, Rami Rajjoub